 CIRCLE (ongoing IA-FLAG) CIRCLE aims to boost the production of bio-based chemicals in Europe by valorising food waste streams.
 The project will increase the capacity of an existing biogas plant to convert food waste streams and other biomasses into high-value bio-based chemicals and intermediates such as lactic acid (LA) and its derivatives, including polylactic acid (PLA)-based products.
-The strategic role of the (bio)waste monager Orgaward Nederland is underlined by the fact that of the (bio)waste manager Orgaworld Nederland is underlined by the fact that the flagship plant will be installed on the site of the anaerobic digestion facility.
+The strategic role of the (bio)waste manager Orgaworld Nederland is underlined by the fact that the flagship plant will be installed on the site of the anaerobic digestion facility. -------------------------------- ---